SENIOR VOLUNTEERS SAN DIEGO

 Opportunities:

-• Help ensure the safety and enjoyment of guests as they explore Midway
+• Help ensure the safety and enjoyment of over a million guests annually exploring Midway from around the world

-• Patrol all areas of the ship to serve guest safety needs throughout Midway, as well as at special events and military ceremonies
+• Patrol all areas of the ship during daytime museum hours as well as at special events and military ceremonies

-• Provide basic first aid for guests and Midway staff (training provided)
+• Provide basic first aid for guests and Midway team members (training provided)

 • Respond to all emergency situations, medical or other